 Included in the museum is a 100 square foot Dining Room display.
 Using period furniture as its backdrop, the room is appointed in examples of a finely set table in the early 1900s.

 The Sample Room played a very important part in the sales of The Cambridge Glass Company.
 Another 100 square foot room has been created to represent a Sample Room.
 This room uses original sample room furniture and shelving.
 The door itself is the original Sample Room door from The Cambridge Glass Company facility.
+Cambridge glassware is offered for sale to visitors to the Museum in the Sample Room.

 In addition to original Cambridge glassware, an area has been created to display reproductions.
 With the advent of reproductions, it is important that collectors learn to distinguish between original and reproduction items.
 This display will help to make these distinctions crystal clear.